i2NewTech/-Pesan-tumbler-Surabaya-/music/CONTRIBUTING.md

 feel free to add some!
 To run the tests, run `yarn test`.

 ## Demos
-We try to add demos for most of the functionality i
+We try to add demos for most of the functionality in the library, so if you're adding some new functionality, please also add a demo!
+To run the demos, run `yarn run-demos`.
+This is a live-reload webpack server, that will rebuild on any changes (both to the demos and the library itself).

+### Issue labels
+We've been trying to add useful labels to all of our issues.
+Here's the ones that are